kristy-fournier/PartyJukebox/readme.md

 - The skip button goes to the next track
 - The search button opens the search screen (pictured)
 - The settings button (top right) opens the settings menu
+    - Server IP allows you to change the ip that the site connects to
+    - Alert time changes how long error/confirmation messages are shown for (Default 2)
+    - Party Mode adds new songs to the queue when the queue has only 1 song in it
+    -